This post is also available in:

 Residents with particular personal circumstances in the year preceding the tax assessment may qualify for tax relief in the form of deductions from income.
 No relief is available for non-residents.

-Here are some typical reliefs for the Year of Assessment 2015:
+Here are some typical reliefs:

 S$ | |